 Developing effective leadership is crucial for driving innovation, inspiration, and guiding our company through change and growth.
-To fuel our commitment to building leadership capability across the organization, we launched a three-month First Time Syngene was recognized as one of 'India's Best Managed Companies' by the management consultant, Deloitte India.
+To fuel our commitment to building leadership capability across the organization, we launched a three-month First Time

 Manager Accelerate program.
 This program focuses on developing self, building effective teams, and stakeholder management to prepare new managers to build their leadership competencies and efficiently deal with internal and external stakeholders.
 Our Managerial Development Program empowers first and secondline managers to effectively engage and mentor employees by emphasizing skill-building.